pschandana/Recommendation_engine_for_content/README.md

-# Personalized Learning Path Generator📚🚀
+# LEAP - Learning Enhancement And Progression📚🚀

-This is a web application that generates a personalized learning path based on your educational background, skills, and goals.
+LEAP is a web application that generates a personalized learning path based on your educational background, skills, and goals.
 The app uses an AI model to create a customized plan and allows you to download it as a `.docx` file.
 It leverages the `python-dotenv` library for managing environment variables and keeps sensitive information (like API keys) safe from being exposed in the code.

 # Features🌟
 - Generates a customized learning path based on user input.